 hings go wrong.
 Poll officials get sick and don't show up.
 Materials wind up at the wrong place, or get lost completely.
 Language minority voters appear in unexpected polling places.
 An effective language minority program includes plans for addressing problems, such as training for poll officials in how to deal with surprise situations, back-up communication between the polling places and the central election office, and extra material and bilingual personnel to plug gaps.

 Again, close communication with the minority community will help minimize the fallout from those inevitable problems that will occur.

 6. Assess, Analyze and Improve

-An effective minority language program is an ongoing exercise.
-Minority language citizens will move into some new areas and create a need for new communications and new bilingual poll officials.
+An effective language minority program is an ongoing exercise.
+Language minority citizens will move into some new areas and create a need for new communications and new bilingual poll officials.
 The need in other areas may disappear with time.
 Such changes are reflected in a number of ways, such as changes in school enrollment.
 Like a business enterprise, an elections office must meet the needs of a changing clientele.
 Continuing consultation with minority leaders and groups will remain a part of an effective program.